SoCFPGA-learning/Chameleon96/blink-tutorial/readme.md

 ![Programmer configuration](./programmer-config.png)

-* Finally press the "Start" button and after few seconds you should have both leds (Wifi & BT) blinking.
+* Finally press the "Start" button and after a few seconds you should have both leds (Wifi & BT) blinking ;)

 ### Final considerations

 * You can now power down the board
-* Next time you power up the board it will load linux normally (because u-boot reprograms the FPGA with the default file CV96.rbf from SD card which loads linux)
+* Next time you power up the board it will load linux normally (because u-boot reprograms the FPGA with the default file CV96.rbf from SD card and linux is loaded)
-* Is it possible to convert the blink project to rbf format and substitute CV96.rbf in the SD card so the board will always start with the blink program.
+* It is possible to convert the blink project into rbf format and substitute CV96.rbf in the SD card so the board will always start with the blinking program.
-* Is it possible to program the FPGA without inserting SD card on startup (in this case the blinking frecuency will be slower).
+* It is possible to program the FPGA without inserting SD card on startup (in this case the blinking frecuency will be slower).